Check out the guest blogs entered in our Blogathon competition.

 If I had a dollar for every time I’ve heard “but I bet the money’s good” my husband wouldn’t even need to work FIFO!
 Yes the earning power can be high, but let me be clear – we earn every cent.
 5 years ago my husband (then boyfriend) and I were enjoying life in our

 Fifo life!!!
-To be away for weeks and weeks on end, your new friends turn into family and family into distant friends Face time and Skype become your only way, to talk to kids and family every day For some the money is everything they can’t get enough, but for others the pressure gets to
+To be away for weeks and weeks on end, your new friends turn into family and family into distant friends Face time and Skype become your only way, to talk to kids and family every day For some the money is everything they can’t get enough, but for others the buy bactrim pressure

 So you’re really just like a single mother….
 How many times have I heard this.
 Too numerous to count.
 And each time I hear it my stomach tightens and I want to shout no I’m not!!!
 But I don’t.
 I don’t really say anything.
 I’m standing here at the kitchen bench eating my breakfast and